explodinglabs/jsonrpcserver/docs/methods.md

     return Success()
 ```

-This is the same as using
+This is the same as saying
 ```python
 return Error(-32602, "Invalid params", "Value must be 1-5")
 ```